Non-Catholics and CommunionFR. WILLIAM SAUNDERS

 With this in mind, we turn to the incident in question.
 Clinton is a professed Southern Baptist who often attends Foundry Methodist Church in Washington with his wife (who, I believe, is a professed Methodist).
 They are not in full communion with the Roman Catholic Church and thereby do not have the right to receive Holy Communion.
 Moreover, their professed moral beliefs on several issues are openly hostile to Roman Catholicism, for instance their blatant promotion of abortion, including the heinous partial birth abortion procedure.
 Such positions should exclude a Catholic from the reception of Holy Communion.

 Since Clinton was educated at Georgetown University, where he must have gained some familiarity with Catholicism, since his protocol officers should know the Church's rules, and since they have attended Masses before, the Clintons should have known better and refrained from receiving Holy Communion.

 The priest celebrant of the Mass should also have known better.
 Knowing the presence in the congregation of several people who are not Catholic, the priest should have very charitably explained the regulations of the Church before distributing Holy Communion, as many priests do regularly when celebrating a wedding or funeral Mass.
 Nevertheless, when they approached the altar, he should have blessed the president and first lady without giving them the Holy Eucharist.
 Better to risk embarrassing someone who has no right to receive Holy Communion than to cause scandal among the faithful who cherish the Blessed Sacrament and consider reception of Holy Communion a privilege.

 Saunders, Rev. William.
-"The Role of Godparents."
+"Non-Catholics and Communion."
 Arlington Catholic Herald.